projectcalico/calico/calico/security/comms/secure-bgp.md

 ### Value

-Setting a password on a BGP peering from the cluster to an external BGP speaker means that that peering will only work when the external speaker has the same password.
-This provides a layer of defense against an attacker impersonating the external speaker, for example in order to inject malicious routing information into the cluster.
+Setting a password on a BGP peering between BGP speakers means that a peering will only work when both ends of the peering have the same password.
+This provides a layer of defense against an attacker impersonating an external BGP peer or a workload in the cluster, for example in order to inject malicious routing information into the cluster.

 ### Features